“Sound an alarm with the trumpets.” Numbers 10:9

 Sending Out the Armies

 Recall that Numbers 10 commands the priests to blow a trumpet both to gather the people and to send them out.
-In the last days—and many people believe on Rosh HaShanah—the trumpet will sound again.
-At that time, the Lord will stand on the Mount of Olives and send out the heavenly armies comprised of both angels and “holy ones,” believers who were raptured and return with Him to conquer the antichrist and save Israel.
+In the last days—and many people speculate on Rosh HaShanah—the trumpet will sound again.
+At that time, the Lord Jesus will stand on the Mount of Olives and send out the heavenly armies comprised of both angels and “holy ones,” believers who were raptured and return with Him to conquer the antichrist and save Israel.

 “We shall not all sleep, but we shall all be changed—in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.”
 1 Corinthians 15:51-52